 If you are an aspiring author looking to self-publish, you need to understand the process of book formatting properly.
 There are many tools and software available that will help you with it.
 Still, book formatting might seem like a tricky task for many.

-In this 5 step guide, we are going to guide you through the process book formatting to produce a professional print book.
+In this 5 step guide, we are going to guide you through the process of book formatting to produce a professional print book.
 Before we dive into it, let us look at the significance of book formatting.

-Why Book Interior Design is Essential
+Why Book Formatting is Essential?

-Step One: Prepare Your Manuscript before Formatting
+Prepare Your Manuscript before Formatting Step One:

 1. Clear All Formatting

 The simplest and fastest way to make sure that your book reads the same way in every chapter is to remove all the formatting from the entire document and start again.